Sugar Cream Pie

 - 1/4 teaspoon ground cinnamon

 - 1. Preheat oven to 450°.
-Roll out pastry to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
-Line unpricked pastry with a double thickness of heavy-duty foil.
+Roll out dough to fit a 9-in. pie plate.
+Transfer crust to pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
+Line unpricked crust with a double thickness of heavy-duty foil.
 Fill with pie weights, dried beans or uncooked rice.

 - 2. Bake 8 minutes.
 Remove foil and weights; bake 5-7 minutes longer or until light brown.
 Cool on a wire rack.
 Reduce oven setting to 375°.